greydevv/pytyper/DOCUMENTATION.md

 > TypeError: add_tests expects list

-In addition, if the list is empty, an exception is raised:
+Also, if the list is empty, an exception is raised:

 > ValueError: 0 tests passed, expects a minimum of 1

-Finally, if the entirety of the items in the list are not of type TestData, an exception is raised:
+Finally, if the entirety of the list is not of type TestData, an exception is raised:

 > TypeError: can only pass collection of TestData, not "{illegal}"